 Health Impacts of Climate Change

-Extracting & Burning fossil fuels produces significant quantities compounds that hurt our health.
-They range from: carbon monoxide, nitrogen oxide, sulphur dioxide, volatile organic compounds and small airborne particulates.
-In addition to Arsenic (Source: Coal), Mercury (Source: Coal), Oil Vapors (Source: oil spills) and Methane (Source: Natural gas).
+Extracting and burning fossil fuels produces significant quantities compounds that hurt our health.
+They range from: carbon monoxide, nitrogen oxide, sulfur dioxide, volatile organic compounds and small airborne particulates.

 Some of the known health effects of these pollutants

 - Cardiovascular Disease & Stroke

 - Foodborne Diseases and Nutrition